Causal Inference under Interference through Designed Markets: Policy Learning

 \end{theorem}

-$\rho(x, \pi)$ is made up of two components.
-The first component is the average direct effect of treating market participants with $X_i =x$ on outcomes; holding market prices fixed.
-However, raising the treatment probability for a group of market participants also affects the market-clearing cutoffs.
-The second component measures the indirect effect of treating market-participants; treating more participants affects demand for certain items in the market, and the resulting change in $p^*_{\pi}$ affects outcomes.
+The score $\rho(x, \pi)$ consists of two components.
+The first captures the direct impact of treating participants with $X_i = x$, while holding market-clearing cutoffs fixed.
+The second accounts for the general equilibrium effect through capacity constraints, where $v^*_{\pi}$, represents the marginal social cost of the resulting demand shift on the outcomes of other participants.
 If the sum of these two effects is positive then the treatment probability for the group is positive.
-This is in contrast to the globally optimal rule under SUTVA, where only sign of the conditional average direct effect of the treatment on outcomes matters.
+This is in contrast to the globally optimal rule under SUTVA, where only the sign of the conditional average direct effect of the treatment on outcomes matters.
 While this result is useful for understanding the structure of the optimal rule, the ultimate goal in this section is to characterize the regret of an estimator for the optimal treatment rule.
-Unfortunately, obtaining even consistency is challenging for the globally optimal rule; a plug-in estimator may not meet the condition of Theorem \ref{thm:global_target}, since $\hat \rho(e, x)$ estimated at the treatment rule observed in the data may be very different from $\rho(\tilde \pi, x)$, where $\tilde \pi(x) = \mathbbm{1}( \hat \rho(x, e) > 0)$.
-In the next section, we constrain $\Pi$ to be a VC-class, which allows for an empirical welfare maximization approach that has asymptotic regret guarantees, even in the finite market.
-Furthermore, this constraint is often useful in practice, where ``simple" treatment rules, such as linear threshold rules, are desirable.
+Unfortunately, obtaining even consistency is challenging for the globally optimal rule; a plug-in estimator may not meet the condition of Theorem \ref{thm:global_target}, since $\hat \rho(x, e)$ estimated at the treatment rule observed in the data may be very different from $\rho(x, \tilde \pi)$, where $\tilde \pi(x) = \mathbbm{1}( \hat \rho(x, e) > 0)$.
+In the next section, we constrain $\Pi$ to be a VC class, which allows for an empirical welfare maximization approach that has asymptotic regret guarantees even in the finite market.
+Furthermore, this constraint is often useful in practice where ``simple" treatment rules, such as linear threshold rules, are desirable.